SPECIAL EVENTS & PROGRAMMING

 FROM COW TO CHEESE -- THE 18TH-CENTURY WHEY!

-Susan McLellan Plaisted, Proprietress of Heart to Hearth Cookery presented “From Cow to Cheese: The 18th-Century Whey” on June 25, 2023, from 1 to 4 pm.
+Susan McLellan Plaisted, Proprietress of Heart to Hearth Cookery presented “From Cow to Cheese: The 18th-Century Whey”.
 Susan showed the process of cheesemaking from rennet to cheese by making an actual fresh cheese, displaying her 18th-century cheesemaking equipment, and augmenting the program with selected slides of her preparing cheese with 5 to 8 gallons of fresh cow's milk.

 Saturday, November 20th, 2021